Table of Contents

 - Perceived autonomy, control, independence, adaptability, coping, self-esteem, and sense of self

-The general population measure successful ageing by the following:
+The general population measure successful aging by the following:

 - Financial security